docker/docs/engine/security/trust/trust_delegation.md

 and give you the public key so that you can add it to the `targets/releases` delegation.

-The easiest way to for them to generate these keys is with OpenSSL.
+The easiest way for them to generate these keys is with OpenSSL.
 Here is an example of how to generate a 2048-bit RSA portion key (all RSA keys must be at least 2048 bits):